alexispuckett3/Lab-Report-3.1/README.md

 ### Circuit One:

-resistor in series with an LED in series with a switch on a breadboard
+The first circuit consisted of a resistor in series with an LED in series with a switch on a breadboard.

+Once we put all of the components together on the breadboard, we connected